Skip to Main Content

 Symptoms of Eye Issues in Cats

-When you notice your cat's eye watering, monitoring their overall health and accompanying symptoms is essential.
+When you notice your cat's eye is watering, monitoring their overall health and accompanying symptoms is essential.
 Here are some symptoms and potential causes:

 Watery & Glassy-Looking Eyes